haacked/haacked.com/_posts/archived/2004-03-12-update-what-to-do-if-you-win-the-lottery.aspx.markdown

 ---
 layout: post
-title: "Update: What to do if you win the lottery."
+title: 'Update: What to do if you win the lottery.'
 date: 2004-03-12 -0800
 comments: true
 disqus_identifier: 249
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/03/11/update-what-to-do-if-you-win-the-lottery.aspx/"
 ---

 Ok, this post has been effectively deleted.
 Apparently the link I posted is no longer up. :(